pixelnest/presskit.html/README.md

 ## Usage

-`presskit` will scan your local working directory (where you are executing the command) and all direct sub-directories for data files.
+`presskit` will scan your local working directory (where you are executing the command) and all direct sub-directories for `data.xml` files.

 A data file is a `data.xml` file, which follows a clear structure.